 You can drive through a primary forest in a short amount of time by using several trails.
-Moreover, you can appreciate a beautiful view of the sea and enjoy the wildlife that you can find at any time.
+Moreover, you can appreciate a beautiful view of the sea and enjoy the wildlife you can find any time.

+3.1.2.
 Arenal Volcano National Park

 The Arenal Volcano is in the fertile northern lowlands of Costa Rica, and its presence cannot be avoided when traveling to this region.

 There is no denying its height and imposing appearance.
 It’s one of the most engaging stops to visit in Costa Rica.